strimzi/strimzi-kafka-oauth/README.md

 - `oauth.jwks.refresh.seconds` (e.g.: "300" - that's the default value - keys are refreshed every 5 minutes)
 - `oauth.jwks.expiry.seconds` (e.g.: "360" - that's the default value - keys expire 6 minutes after they are loaded)

+If an access token signed with an unknown signing key is encountered, another refresh is scheduled immediately.
+You can control the minimum pause between two consecutive scheduled keys refreshes - the default is 1 second:
+- `oauth.jwks.refresh.min.pause.seconds` (e.g.: "0")

 All access tokens can be invalidated by rotating the keys on authorization server and expiring old keys.

 ###### Validation using the introspection endpoint